jrkrodel/neuroxr-admin/README.md

 ## NeuroXR Sanity Studio

 Note, for future editors/developers: you will need to run `npm install` to install the needed packages.
+Also install [Sanity CLI](https://www.sanity.io/docs/getting-started-with-sanity-cli)

 Studio: https://neuroxr.sanity.studio/desk (Need access to be able to view)